jeffjewiss/broccoli-postcss/README.md

 ## Compatibility

 Due to changes in the plugin API of Postcss V8 some plugins will need to be updated after upgrading Postcss.
-This should be as simple as updating this package from v4 to v5 (once released), however compatibility is not guaranteed.
+This should be as simple as updating this package from V5 to V6, however compatibility is not guaranteed.

 - V6 broccoli-postcss -> Postcss V8
 - V5 broccoli-postcss -> Postcss V7